pampavandli12/dailyTask/README.md

 ## MongoDB

-Instal mongodb and the mongo server
+Instal mongodb and run the server

 ## Node server